karllhughes/personal-blog-5/_posts/2021-01-06-maximizing-for-energy.md

 ---
 layout: post
 title: "Maximizing for Energy"
-date: 2021-01-06
+date: 2026-02-12
 img: /assets/img/energy.png
 categories:
   - Entrepreneurship
 ---

-When [left my full-time job last year](https://www.karllhughes.com/posts/cto-writer), I started thinking about the lifestyle I wanted to build around my business.
-While I [enjoy having structure](https://www.balancethegrind.com.au/interviews/karl-hughes-founder-of-draft-dev/) in my workday, I no longer had to accept the 8-6 workday that [startups typically abide by](https://www.karllhughes.com/posts/working-hours).
-I could build my working hours around my family, my clients, my preferences, or anything I wanted.
+I have been self-employed for over five years now, and ever since the beginning, I have thought about the lifestyle I wanted to build around my businesses.

+While I enjoy having structure in my workday, I no longer have to accept the standard 8 am to 6 pm working day that [startups typically abide by](https://www.karllhughes.com/posts/working-hours).
+I choose to build my working hours around my family, my clients, my preferences, or whatever makes sense for me.
+It's a huge perk to being an entrepreneur and one that I'm surprised so few really take advantage of.

-**As I've internalized this, I've been trying to figure out what I'm maximizing life for.** My friend Ben Wilhelm asked me about this on [his podcast a few months ago](https://www.exceptionswelcome.com/1204355/5468083-building-a-resilient-career-with-karl-hughes), and in this post, I'd like to build out that answer.
+Anyway, **as I've internalized this ability, I've been trying to figure out what I'm maximizing life for.**

+My friend Ben Wilhelm asked me about this on [his podcast a while ago](https://www.exceptionswelcome.com/1204355/5468083-building-a-resilient-career-with-karl-hughes), and in this post, I'd like to build out that answer.
 You don't get many years on this planet, so you have to know what you're trying to get out of your short trip here.

 **I'm maximizing for energy, and in this post, I'll explain what that means.**